internetarchive/iari/README.md

 ### Check URL

+This endpoint is a proxy for the internal testdeadlink endpoint created by Maximillian Doer in the Internet Archive.
+It requires a key to work that must be specified in the config.py file before running IARI.

-the check-url endpoint accepts the following parameters:
+It accepts the following parameters:

 * url (string, mandatory)
 * refresh (boolean, optional)